tomekdm/ubitxv6-08_sp7etd/README.md

 http://www.hamskey.com/2018/05/creating-simple-s-meter-sensor-for-ubitx.html
 Schematic of s-meter circuit is included with this release.
 S-meter is turned OFF by default, because S-meter 300ms sampling may cause some noise on small signals.
 Turn s-meter ON by pressing "0v8".
 Mind s-meter indications are for reference only.
 Due to hardware limitations of this solution - s-meter values slightly depends on volume level - especially at lower signals.

+So, now last line shows:
+From the left: shortened CW status (wpm and tone frequency without units), s-meter indicator (grey color) if s-meter turned ON, two buttons: "0v8" as s-meter button, "LCK" as tuning LOCK button.
+On the right: jog position and TFT touch status - presence of letter "t" indicates touch sensing ON - absence OFF (eg. .1t, .01t etc.)

 07_sp7etd release notes:

 Release NOTE 1: